1949–50 Waterloo Hawks season

 The 1949–50 Waterloo Hawks season was their second professional season played and the first and only season in the newly formed National Basketball Association, which was a merger between the Basketball Association of America and the National Basketball League (which Waterloo first played for).
-After completing their only season in the NBA, the Waterloo Hawks joined the Sheboygan Red Skins, the original Denver Nuggets (who would later rebrand themselves as the Denver Frontier Refiners at first), and the previously withdrawn Anderson Packers (who left the NBA weeks before the other three teams did due to pressure involving other big market teams in places like New York, Boston, and Philadelphia alongside the higher costs involved with the newly-formed NBA being too much for them to bare) the day before the 1950 NBA draft was set to begin on April 24, 1950 to create the short-lived rivaling National Professional Basketball League as a failed effort to survive beyond the NBA.
+After completing their only season in the NBA, the Waterloo Hawks joined the Sheboygan Red Skins, the original Denver Nuggets (who would later rebrand themselves as the Denver Frontier Refiners at first), and the previously withdrawn Anderson Packers (who left the NBA weeks before the other three teams did due to pressure involving other big market teams in places like New York, Boston, and Philadelphia alongside the higher costs involved with the newly-formed NBA being too much for them to bear) the day before the 1950 NBA draft was set to begin on April 24, 1950 to create the short-lived rivaling National Professional Basketball League as a failed effort to survive beyond the NBA.